 Whether you are parenting young children or an adolescent, this book is a must-read.

-Bringing in the neuroscience component helps the reader understand how a child’s brain wires over time depending on the experiences they are exposed to.
+This evidence-based parenting book brings in a neuroscience component, helping the reader understand how a child’s brain wires over time, depending on the experiences they are exposed to.

 Understanding more about brain development in young children can help parents and caregivers consider their interactions with the child and how critical it is to consistently show up for your child.